keystonejs/keystone-classic/docs/api/Methods/init.md

 The initialization options can be found in the [configuration](/documentation/configuration) documentation.

-For information on setting up keystone, see the [installation guide](/getting-started/setting-up/part-1)
+For information on setting up Keystone, see the [installation guide](/getting-started/setting-up/part-1)